 Closed loans are often useful for businesses when they move premises.
 If the new premises has a fixed completion date, along with a fixed sale date for the current, closed bridging finance makes complete sense.
 If there is no buyer yet, then open bridging would be the right choice.

-Do You Need an Open or Closed Bridging Calculator?
+Do You Need a Bridging Loan Calculator?

-We are working on one right now.
 In the meantime, do get in touch should you wish us to help you source the best possible bridging finance for your situation.
 This service is free (we get paid a small commission by the lender) and means you can take advantage of our wide range of contacts with lenders to receive the best offer straight away.